 3. Can a school increase sections without increasing built-up area?

-No, the built-up carpet area must match the capacity requested.
+No, the built-up area must match the capacity requested.

 4. What happens if a school exceeds the allowed sections?